jmsigner/amt/cran-comments.md

 rhub::check(platform = "macos-highsierra-release-cran")
 ```

-There were no errors, warnings or notes.
+There were no errors warnings or notes.

 ## Round 1